A learning object can be defined as "any entity, digital or non-digital, that may be used for learning, education or training" .

 - Rehak, Daniel R.; Mason, Robin (2003), "Engaging with the Learning Object Economy", in Littlejohn, Allison, Reusing Online Resources: A Sustainable Approach to E-Learning, London: Kogan Page, pp. 22-30.

 - Chiappe, Andres.; Segovia, Yasbley; Rincon, Yadira (2007), Educational Technology Research and Development, Boston: Springer, pp. 671-681, (http://andreschiappe.blogspot.com.au/2007/09/que-es-un-objeto-de-aprendizaje-what-is.html). (retrieved Jan 20, 2011)

 - National digital learning resources network (retrieved Jan 20, 2011)

 A publicly accessible online learning environment at the Virtual Museum Canada. (retrieved Jan 20, 2011)

 - MERLOT (Multimedia Educational Resource for Learning and Online Teaching)

-A free and open resource designed primarily for faculty and students of higher education. (retrieved Jan 20, 2011)
+A free and open resource designed primarily for school and students of higher education. (retrieved Jan 20, 2011)